GsoldierM/GsoldierM/README.md

 - 👋 Hi, I’m @GsoldierM
 - 👀 I’m interested in all data science projects especially in marketing analytics areas
-- 🌱 I’m currently learning customer lifetime model, customer segmentation, campaign measurement, etc.
-- 📫 You can reach me at zhuomeng.gao@outlook.com.
+- 📫 You can reach me at zhuomengds@gmail.com.

 <!---
 GsoldierM/GsoldierM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.